byawitz/appwrite-funcover/README.md

 <details>
 <summary>What is going on that snippet, what we just did??</summary>

-We have added a new service into docker-compose, and this is a quick overview of the fields.
+We have added a new service into the docker-compose.yml file, And, Here's a quick overview of the fields.

-- image - The name of the Docker image we are using for this service.
+- `image` - The name of the Docker image we are using for this service.
-- container_name - The name of the container. useful for logs and monitoring.
+- `container_name` - The name of the container. useful for logging and monitoring.
-- restart - Container restart policy.
-We have set it to `unless-stopped` so unless we're stopping it Docker will make sure the service is on.
+- `restart` - Container restart policy.
+We have set it to `unless-stopped`, So, unless we're stopping it Docker will make sure the service is on.
-- environment - Here we're passing some values to be handled by Funcover at runtime.
+- `environment` - Here we're passing some values to be handled by Funcover at runtime.
 This is the best way to customize docker images without the need to rebuild them.
-- networks - Here we're connecting Funcover to `appwrite` network.
+- `networks` - Here we're connecting Funcover to `appwrite` network.
-- labels - Labels are piece of information that can be used by other containers in our case the `traefik` one.
+- `labels` - Labels are piece of information that can be used by other containers,In this case the `traefik` one.

 Do notice the service rule (for http & https)